 Yesterday my little boy and I were making cookies and now we work together as an incredible mother and son team.
 Sam has led an adventurous life on his path to managing daily operations at Chagrin Valley Soap.
-Going from directing and acting on the Theater stage to teaching in classrooms both at home and abroad, Sam now uses his communication skills to run the customer service end of the business and his artistic flare to make the over 100 non-soap products we carry.
+Going from directing and acting on the Theater stage to teaching in classrooms both at home and abroad, Sam now uses his communication skills to run the customer service end of the business and his artistic flair to make the over 100 non-soap products we carry.
 Sam’s time is divided between the ‘office’ and the ‘kitchen’ here at Chagrin Valley.
 If you send an email or call our shop, Sam will be on hand to answer your questions.
 Otherwise, he will be making a lip balm, salve or whipped body mousse for your moisturizing pleasure!
 Sam volunteers with local youth groups and when he finds a rare free moment, you will catch him and Lindsey at a concert or sharing a fabulous meal.
 According to Sam: Music and Food make the world go ‘round!
 Sam is eternally grateful to his Mother (that’s me!), his mentor and the person who makes it ALL possible.